-The Academy Trust set a budget on a 'non-accruals' basis for the year of £40,000 (2020: £63,000), and produced a year end outturn of £234,000 (2020: £69,000).
-There were adequate reserves in place to fund any deficit; the negative results against budget were primarily the result of additional expenditure to mitigate against the risks resulting from COVID-19.
-Various savings were achieved throughout the year as the school premises was largely closed during the national lockdown.
-Savings were also achieved as the school had several unfilled positions within its support team.
-Most of these positions are now in the process of being filled.
+The Academy Trust set a budget on a 'non-accruals' basis for the year of £300,000 (2021: £40,000), and produced a year end outturn of £369,000 (2021: £234,000).
+There are adequate reserves in place to fund any deficit; the primary negative results against budget were as a result of additional expenditure to furnish our new facilities.
+This was offset by the unexpected receipt of teachers' pay and pension grants as well as other additional grant income.
+Various savings were achieved throughout the year without compromising on the quality of our offering.

-The Academy Trust will continue to trade with sufficient balances so as to continue to improve the infrastructure of the Academy Trust and to ensure the continuity of education of students.
+The Academy Trust will continue to trade with sufficient balances so as to continue to improve the infrastructure of the School and to ensure the continuity of education of students.

-Non-financial performance indicators are student numbers and attendance, excellent exam results and maintaining facilities to a high standard.
-The Academy Trust has a full complement of students in all year groups and details of exam results and facilities are explained within this report.
+Non-financial performance indicators include a e-award of an outstanding judgement from OFSTED following a November 2021 Inspection, an oversubscription in terms of student numbers, high levels of attendance, excellent exam results and the maintenance of our facilities to a high standard.
+The academy Trust has a full complement of students in all year groups and details of exam results and facilities are explained within this report.